Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

     sudo rpi-update
     sudo shutdown -r now

+Some of them might take quite a while - we're downloading the latest version of the Raspbian OS, so you have all the latest patches.

 ## Setup

 Once your raspberry pi has rebooted, re-open the Terminal app.
 Use the `whoami` command to find out your username - what is it?